Indigo Internet: History

 Indigo Internet was launched in early 1996 by members of the Moyna family.

 Shortly afterwards, the company was the subject to an article in Computimes, a special section on computing run once a week by the Irish Times, about a security breach in their system.
 This story, due to the interest in the development of the internet, made the front page of the Irish Times.
-Indigo had reportedly placed a file containing what was believed to be most if not all of their users usernames and passwords into a public file download area.
+Indigo had reportedly placed a file containing what was believed to be most if not all of their users usernames and encrypted passwords into a public file download area.
 The file was acquired by Computimes staff and opened to expose the security content.

 Questions about the sources of funding for the original startup were highlighted by incidents such as the news that a man who US Federal officials said was a member of the Irish Republican Army was being held on charges of carrying $13,500 in counterfeit $50 bills at LaGuardia Airport, when arrested.
 The suspect, Donal Patrick Moyna, then 29 years old, of Dublin, was about to board a plane for Providence, R.I., when he was stopped by agents of the U.S. Secret Service and the Federal Bureau of Investigation.